Mars Municipal

 Like an impervious lifeboat, this big old box of a farmhouse took me in.
 I filled it with all of myself I no longer knew what to do with, relentlessly taking things apart and putting them back together again for the better part of the next decade.

 Friends from Portland’s workingclass building community - the musicians’ faction in particular - helped me to rehabilitate the house using mainly grit and salvage.
 During our most intensive work, I spent several years literally camped in the unfinished basement, first accompanied by two dear friends who labored the lion’s share with me, until floors above ground were suitable for them to inhabit.
-I made ends meet providing maintenance and housekeeping services by bicycle.
+I made ends meet providing maintenance services by bicycle.

 The surrounding garden caught my overflow, a recess from construction.
 I planted several dozen fruiting shrubs, trees, and vines.
 Vigorously focused on a utilitarian landscape, I exclusively planted edible perennials for many seasons, until I came to also appreciate purely ornamental plants as good medicine.
 I practiced pruning near daily, watching my choices play out over a decade.
 Gardening and pruning naturally expanded into my livelihood.